 - Conduct one traffic enforcement saturations in each of the four regions by September 30.
 The Motor Carrier Operations Commander will schedule the saturations in cooperation with the four regions.
 Enforcement results will be reviewed and then forwarded to FMCSA.
-These regional strike forces have been conducted every fiscal year. - Increase traffic enforcement not accompanied by an inspection through strike force operations on I-94, US Highway 85, US Highway 2, US Highway 83, and I-29 high-risk corridors.
-Target both CMV and non-CMV drivers.
-MTE details will be part of the strike forces scheduled. - Conduct two traffic enforcement strike Forces on the interstate highway between Casselton and Fargo, and two in western North Dakota along US Highway 85 or US Highway 2, due to increased oilfield activity, by September 30.

-- Four seat belt enforcement blitzes will take place.
-There will be one in each region to be completed by September 30. - The NDHP department goals established 115 hours of road patrol hours per month for each sworn officer.
-The 115 hours are for roadside inspections, inspections at a fixed site, and for inspections and enforcement when on active roving patrol.
+These regional strike forces have been conducted every fiscal year. - Conduct two (MTE) traffic enforcement strike forces in the eastern half of the state, and two in western North Dakota by September 30. - · Two seat belt enforcement blitzes will take place annually. - The NDHP department goals established 100 hours of road patrol hours per month for each sworn officer.
+The 100 hours are for roadside inspections, inspections at a fixed site, and for inspections and enforcement when on active roving patrol.